circleci/circleci-docs/jekyll/_cci2/workflows-waiting-status.md

 ![Uncheck GitHub Status Keys]({{ site.baseurl }}/assets/img/docs/github_branches_status.png)

-Having the `ci/circleci` checkbox enabled may prevent the status from showing as completed in GitHub because CircleCI posts statuses to Github with a key that includes the job by name in chronological order.
+Having the `ci/circleci` checkbox enabled may prevent the status from showing as completed in GitHub because CircleCI posts statuses to Github with a key that includes the job by name.